Mohawk, Herkimer County, New York: Education

 Mohawk students get their education from the Central Valley Central School District, a merger between the Ilion and Mohawk Central School Districts that took effect early in 2013.
 The sports teams of Central Valley call themselves the Thunder, and their school colors are light blue, navy, yellow and white.
 Prior to this, Mohawk had called their teams the "Mohicans" after the Mohawk Nation who occupied the Mohawk Valley before European settlement.
 Their school colors were orange, black, and white.
 The last graduating class of Mohawk Central School District was in 2013 and consisted of 54 students.

 Under the merger, both schools in the former Mohawk district were retained: Harry M. Fisher Elementary School, which now serves the combined district's Pre-K, kindergarten and first grade students, and Gregory B. Jarvis High School, which is now Central Valley's middle school.

 Media

 One radio station is licensed to Mohawk: WHMV-LP (97.5 FM), which also serves the neighboring villages of Ilion and Herkimer.
-Mohawk is also served by television stations in the nearby Utica media market, and by the Observer-Dispatch, a newspaper based in Utica and the Times Telegram, a newspaper based in Herkimer.
+Mohawk is also served by television stations in the nearby Utica NY region "WKTV" and by the Observer-Dispatch, a newspaper based in Utica and the Times Telegram, a newspaper based in Herkimer.